sccoos/ifcb-seabass2dwc/README.md

 ### Example run:
 `ifcb-seabass2dwc /path/to/seabass-files --output-dir generated-files --metadata-template scripts/METADATA-TEMPLATE_ifcb-seabass2dwc.xlsx`
-* The metadata template workbook is optional, but required for `eml.xml`, including at least one `creator`, `provider`, and `contact` role in `personnel`.
+* The metadata template workbook is optional (recommended), but required for `eml.xml`, see usage below.
-* Add `--include-taxonomic-coverage` to enable WoRMS taxonomy enrichment and include `taxonomicCoverage` in `eml.xml`.
+* CLI option `--include-taxonomic-coverage` enables WoRMS taxonomy enrichment to include `taxonomicCoverage` in `eml.xml`.

 ### Metadata template usage
-* The metadata template workbook is required to generate a proper `eml.xml` metadata file.
+* The metadata template workbook should be provided to generate `eml.xml` metadata file, and is required in a Darwin Core submission.
-* `eml.xml` is an expected part of the Darwin Core package produced by this tool.
 * Without the metadata template, the script can still generate `event.csv`, `occurrence.csv`, and `meta.xml`, but not a complete `eml.xml`.

 * The metadata template workbook must include these sheets: